Position title: Assistant Professor

-Humans are born with the about same number of neurons that we die with, meaning that a neuron can live for 100 years or more.
+Neurons live as long as the animal in which they reside.
+For humans, this means that our neurons can live for 100 years or more.
 Over the decades of our lives, we show signs of aging – our skin becomes wrinkled, our hair turns gray.
-Our neurons likewise show signs of aging, including morphological abnormalities, synapse loss, glucose hypometabolism, and mitochondrial dysfunction.
-This is problematic because aging is by far the primary risk factor for dementia and neurodegenerative disease.
-The Richardson Lab use the nematode Caenorhabditis elegans to investigate and disrupt the cellular and molecular mechanisms of neuron aging.
+Our neurons likewise show signs of aging, features of which include decreased morphological abnormalities, synapse loss, glucose hypometabolism, and mitochondrial dysfunction.
+This is problematic for health: first, aging is often accompanied by cognitive decline, and second, aging is by far the primary risk factor for dementia and neurodegenerative disease.
+The Richardson Lab use the nematode Caenorhabditis elegans to ask, what causes neuronal aging, and can it be prevented?

-We are particularly interested in the homeostatic regulation of the endomembrane system of neurons.
+We are particularly interested in the interplay between neuronal aging and endosomes.
 Aberrant endosome morphology and function is associated with neurodegenerative diseases.
 We hypothesize that there is a conserved role for the endocytic pathway in promoting the pathologies associated with neuronal aging.

 Synaptic vesicles are a highly specialized type of endosome used for the rapid communication of firing activity between connected neurons in a circuit.
 We are interested in the regulation of synaptic vesicle homeostasis in development versus adulthood, and what causes synaptic vesicle homeostasis to decline in aging.